 If your beliefs aren’t strong enough to show in daylight, I don’t need you at night.
-Perhaps you didn’t speak up because you really aren’t an ally in the first place.
-Perhaps you weren’t to scared or nervous to speak up.
+Perhaps you didn’t speak up because you really weren’t an ally in the first place.
+Perhaps you weren’t too scared or nervous to speak up.
 Perhaps it was more that you felt like you didn’t totally disagree with what was said.
-Now that you are alone with your black “friend” you feel guilty so you want to reassure them that you are on their side.
+Now that you are alone with your Black “friend” you feel guilty so you want to reassure them that you are on their side.

 12. Africa-We don’t know what Africa is like.
 We also aren’t thankful or impressed that you want to help Africa.
 I am glad that you want to help.
 The end.
 I would be equally glad if you wanted to help the homeless or the fight for breast cancer.
 You don’t get points for your philanthropic project having an African theme.